Newport Transportation Plan

 What’s New?

 The Newport Transportation Plan has been approved, and the Monitoring Committee has been meeting since 2022 with the purpose to help guide and fulfill the recommendations of the Plan.
-The Monitoring Committee met four times since January 2022 for updates by the project partners: WILMAPCO, DelDOT, DTC, and New Castle County Department of Land Use on the projects and studies that were recommended in the plan.
-There was also a public workshop held on March 7, 2023.
+The Monitoring Committee meets regularly for updates by the project partners: WILMAPCO, DelDOT, DTC, and New Castle County Department of Land Use on the projects and studies that were recommended in the plan.
+There have also been annual public workshops held in the spring.
 The partners provide support for the committee and the public, and work to coordinate existing projects with the recommendations in the plan.
-To view the presentations from the Monitoring Committee meetings and the workshop, please click on the links, below:
+To view the presentations from the Monitoring Committee meetings and the workshops, please click on the links, below:

 Monitoring Committee Presentation 6.13.23